farneser/file2link/README.md

 Permissions in the application are managed through a JSON configuration file that sets access rules for all users or specific users regarding different chats.

-Permissions updates every 300 seconds by default (you can change this value with environment variable `UPDATE_PERMISSIONS_INTERVAL`) or restart the bot.
+Permissions updates every restart or by using the CLI command `update-permissions`

 #### 🔧 **Configuration File Format**